Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 <p align="center"><img src="img/thread-comm/commapp-con.jpg" width="50%" align="center"></p>

+- Use one of the joining procedures below to obtain the joiner credentials.
 - The Thread Commissioning application will present you with a camera window to scan a QR Code.
     - The QR Code is a simple text string in the format ``v=1&&eui=0000b57fffe15d68&&cc=J01NU5``
     - Any text QR Code generator can be used (including online QR generators)